super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 ##### Estimation

-Using probabilities, [Long92] proposed the following simple estimation for the number of solutions for square grids without shaded boxes:
+Using probabilities, [Long92] proposed the following estimation for the number of solutions for square grids without shaded boxes:

 ```math
 W^{2n} × p^{n^2}